3 Landscape Pitfalls and Their Easy Solutions

 Most people give no thought to how Nature impacts their landscape.
 Yet, understanding this is the single most important factor in landscaping success.

-To thrive, plants need sun, water and nutrients.
-Yet sadly, most home builders and many landscapers treat Nature as a nuisance rather than as a resource.
-In the end, this makes more work for homeowners.
+To thrive, plants need sun, water, and nutrients.
+Yet sadly, most home builders and landscapers treat Nature as a nuisance rather than a resource.
+In the end, this creates more work and expense for homeowners.

-When unaccounted for, Nature can be a destructive force that we’re constantly fighting against.
+When unaccounted for, Nature can be a destructive force we constantly fight against.
 Used as an ally, Nature can make our jobs easier and less expensive.

 Penny and Ned were new to the area.
-They had gardened successfully on the Pacific Northwest, but quickly discovered that gardening in Arizona was not the same.
+They had gardened successfully in the Pacific Northwest but quickly discovered that gardening in Arizona was different.
 Seeing plants die discouraged them.
 They knew they had to do something different!

-I provided them with a complete site analysis, detailing how the sun, wind, rain and other factors were currently impacted their property.
+I provided them with a complete site analysis detailing how the sun, wind, rain, and other factors impacted their property.
 The analysis helped them see how the sun created micro-climates with ideal places for various plants on each side of the house.
 After that, plant selection was easy.

-Penny and Ned also recognized that tall shrubs planted on one side of their house were blocking the winter sun and the “free heating” that it could provide for the rooms on that side.
-They also observed that planting some trees to block the hot, summer sun would cool the rooms on another side of the house.
+Penny and Ned also recognized that tall shrubs planted on one side of their house were blocking the winter sun and the “free heating” it could provide for the rooms on that side.
+They also observed that planting trees to block the hot summer sun would cool the rooms on another side of the house.

-Penny and Ned love their beautiful new landscape—and the time, money and water they’re saving!
-They’re delighted with their local utility company has estimated future savings on heating and cooling of $500/year.
-And, they’re saving 16,000 gallons of water a year simply by directing rainwater to their plants instead of the streets.
+Penny and Ned love their beautiful new landscape—and the time, money, and water they’re saving!
+They’re delighted that their local utility company has estimated future savings on heating and cooling of $500/year.
+And they’re saving 16,000 gallons of water a year simply by directing rainwater to their plants instead of the streets.

-So before you start to plant, take time to understand how you can make Nature your ally in the landscaping process.
+So before you start planting, take time to understand how you can make Nature your ally in landscaping.

 These plants are in the perfect location to get the sun and shade they need.